bilke/Craft-Docs/source/getting-started/install.rst

     * If they're in the same group, then use 774.
     * Otherwise, use 777.﻿

 .. container:: tip

  In IIS, make sure the account your site’s AppPool is running as has write permissions to this folder.

 10. Now that everything’s uploaded and configured, you should be able to point your browser to ``http://yourdomain.com/admin`` and see the Craft installer.

 .. container:: tip

-    *Note:* If /admin is giving you a 404, your server might not be configured to redirect would-be 404’s to index.php correctly.
+  **Note:** If /admin is giving you a 404, your server might not be configured to redirect would-be 404’s to index.php correctly.
 Try going to /index.php/admin or /index.php?p=admin instead.

+.. container:: tip

+  For more detailed environment / platform specific setup instructions, refer to the :ref:`install guides <installGuides>`.

 The Installer
 -------------